In space, no one can hear you mandroid.

 In a prologue, we meet Fassbender as android David, already cultured and educated at his “awakening” by his creator Weyland (Guy Pearce).
 He names himself when he casts his gaze over Michelangelo’s David.
 Last we saw of him, David’s dismembered body (and still-functioning head) was onboard a “horseshoe” alien craft piloted by Noomi Rapace, bound for the planet of the Engineers…

-Covenant also has its Fassbender, the same model android called Walter.
+The spaceship Covenant also has its Fassbender, the same model android called Walter.
 (But – because it’s Fassbender – Walter has a different accent and demeanor to David!)
 As Walter helps the crew against a night attack by ferocious assailants, a hooded David comes to their rescue.
 One of the coolest moments in the film is when David pulls back his hood – and no one is surprised it’s a Fassbender android.
 Besides, what’s better than one Fassbender?
 Why, TWO Fassbenders of course!

 David, his Iggy Pop hair long and stringy, gives Walter a curt “Hello brother,” as he passes him.